tomharrigan/voicewp/README.md

 The response is sent back to the user.
 Alexa will say 'Hello World!', in the users' app, there will be an app card that says 'Hello from {your site name}'.
 That's it, simple!

-A more advanced version of the above sample skill with additional details is [included here](/docs-examples/class-hello-world-example.php).

 ### Filter reference

 #### voicewp_briefing_source_options